-The courage to put into words: share and (en)lighten, even if difficult
+The courage to put into words: share and (en)lighten, even when difficult

 Academic, clinical, and comprehensive